 For more information, visit his webpage

 Philip G. Altbach

-Philip G. Altbach is Research Professor and director of the Center for International Higher Education in the Lynch School of Education at Boston College.
+Philip G. Altbach is the Founding Director of the Center for International Higher Education in the Lynch School of Education at Boston College.
 He is the 2013 winner of the Houlihan award for distinguished contributions to international education by NAFSA and the distinguished career award from the Association for the Study of Higher Education.
 He was the 2004–2006 Distinguished Scholar Leader for the New Century Scholars initiative of the Fulbright program, and in 2010 was an Erudite Scholar of the Government of Kerala in India.
 A recent book, coedited with Jamil Salmi, is The Road to Academic Excellence: The Making of World-Class Research Universities.
 He is author of Turmoil and Transition: The International Imperative in Higher Education, Comparative Higher Education, Student Politics in America, and other books.
 He coedited the International Handbook of Higher Education.
 Other recent books are World Class Worldwide: Transforming Research Universities in Asia and Latin America, Leadership for World-Class Universities: Challenges for Developing Countries and Trends in Global Higher Education: Tracking an Academic Revolution.

 For more information visit his website.